 The Scales and the Scorpion

 Babies born in October fall under one of two zodiac signs.
-The air sign is first, and if your baby is born from the 1st to the 22nd, they are a Libra.
-The scales represent Libra, and they have a strong pull for justice and harmony.
-They are cooperative and social, so you can expect your little Libra to have lots of friends and try to keep the playing field between them.
-Because of this, they can tend to avoid conflict, which can lead to hard conversations and lessons in life.
+The air sign is first; if your baby is born from the 1st to the 22nd, they are a Libra.
+The scales represent Libra and have a strong pull for justice and harmony.
+They are cooperative and social, so you can expect your little Libra to have many friends and try to keep the playing field between them.
+Because of this, they tend to avoid conflict, which can lead to hard conversations and lessons in life.
 Air signs are known to build connections, so you can expect a special bond with your new baby!

-At a glance, marigolds are a gorgeous and deep orange, reminding us of sunshine!
+At a glance, marigolds are a gorgeous deep orange, reminding us of sunshine!
 The traditional use of these flowers represents grief, but as a birth flower, we like to focus on their symbolism of prosperity.
-You can look at their color and picture a new morning, sunlight trickling in as you cradle your new little love.
+You can see their color and picture a new morning, sunlight trickling in as you cradle your new little love.
 Marigolds are a perfect representation of this new life.

-Cosmos actually give off the same feeling!
-With their soft coloring and perfectly spaced petals, these flowers are so representative of the calmness and perfection we see on the face of our sleeping babies.
+Cosmos give off the same feeling!
+With their soft coloring and perfectly spaced petals, these flowers represent the calmness and perfection we see on the faces of our sleeping babies.
 The golden ray from the marigolds and the dreamy galaxy name behind the cosmos create the perfect symbolism for our October babies.